TricksterGuy/3ds-template/README.md

 2. (Only needed for cia/3ds builds) Edit the file `resources/AppInfo`
     1. Edit those values and ensure you choose a unique id see [unique_id_list].
     2. Replace the existing files in the `resources` directory to suit your needs.

+**Note** please ensure that no folder/directory used in the project contains spaces.
+The devkitpro Makefile does not like this.
+THat is do not have it in a folder like `C:/3DS Hacking/3ds-template` rather `C:/3DS_Hacking/3ds-template`

 ## Credits
 All of this would not have been possible without the work of